KrMayank02/MavenBuild-SL/README.md

 ------------------------------------------------------------------------------------------------------------------------

-Click on Actions → see the Workflow execution:
+Click on Actions → see the Workflow execution

-All the stages of the Workflow executed successfully, pls see below
+All the stages of the Workflow executed successfully, pls see below:

 ------------------------------------------------------------------------------------------------------------------------